v3ld/VibeMusic/README.md

 # VibeMusic
-Repository for the VibeMusic Website
+Main Repository for the VibeMusic Website